NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_unidirectional-chap.rst

 Configuration Options
 ---------------------

-To enable CHAP authentication for the NetApp ONTAP, 7-mode, or E-Series iSCSI drivers, the following options should be added to the appropriate NetApp stanza in the Cinder configuration file (cinder.conf).
+To enable CHAP authentication for the NetApp ONTAP or E-Series iSCSI drivers, the following options should be added to the appropriate NetApp stanza in the Cinder configuration file (cinder.conf).
 This configuration option is only relevant to iSCSI support.